mattthughes/premier-quiz/README.md

 - Fixed score bug which was not displaying correctly on the show results page in order to fix this I changed the template literal from questions to questions.length which got the length of the array fixing this issue.
 - Fixed issue regarding correct answers when loading the quiz all questions were highlighted in green, not allowing the user to answer or go to the next question in order to fix this, I changed where the function was placed and instead placed this in the select answer function, currently this function is showing the correct answers after, I will look to refactor this function to remove this element.
 - Fixed question and answer display bug by adding a curly bracket in between the for each statement and the event listener for the next button, I also removed the display correct answer part and just used button disabled instead which fixed this issue.
+- Fixed issue with contact form that wasnt displaying the correct behaviour with the thankyou.html file, when pressing start the questions would not appear in order to fix this I removed the thankyou.html page and added in the event.preventDefault function to the raffle end function, which made the questions appear and removed the data from the url when submitting the form which fixed this issue.
+- The data itself was not being capturned and instead was capturing the name of the html object rather than the data the user inputted, in order to fix this I added on the id name and the . value to get the data the user inputted which fixed this issue.

 ## Credits